qutang/mhealth-storage-format/sensor.md

 {% method %}
 ### SENSORID

 1. A local unique identifier for a specific sensor on a device.
-For most sensors, it could be the serial number.
+For single sensor device, it could be omitted.
 For phone, it could also be the IMEI number.

 2. UPPERCASE, allowed characters: *alphabets* and *digits*.